Stories: how Walcot grants help change lives.

 Stories.
 How and why.

-We never apply pressure to any of our grantees to provide us with feedback or images.
+We never apply pressure to our grantees to provide us with feedback or images.
 Where they do, we are grateful, and use their stories here on our website and in some of other publications.
-We do this to encourage other applicants, and also to show the things we fund can help build brighter futures.
-If you are a grantee and want to give feedback follow this link where you can also read past comments
+We do this to encourage other applicants, and also to show the range of things we fund.
+If you are a grantee and want to give feedback follow this link where you can also read past comments.

 High Trees Community Development Trust’s Employment Project enabled them to work with ‘S’: